Loveless (film): Post-production

 The film score was composed by Evgueni and Sacha Galperine, who wrote the music after hearing a synopsis of the story but without seeing the film or reading the screenplay.
-Evgueni Galperine said the piece "11 Cycles of E" was written as an interpretation of a parent's narrowly-focused thoughts about finding a missing child.
+Evgueni Galperine said the piece "11 Cycles of E" was written as an interpretation of a parent's narrowly focused thoughts about finding a missing child.

 The film was still incomplete when it was selected on 13 April 2017 for screening at the Cannes Film Festival the next May, The crew decided to film a final scene for Loveless.
 Over the next month, editing of the finished version was completed; Zvyagintsev described the lateness of the process as "extreme circumstances".

 Release

 Loveless competed for the Palme d'Or in the main competition section at the Cannes Film Festival in May 2017.
 The filmmakers and distributors could not find words for the title, Nelyubov, in English or French, and chose Loveless and Faute d'amour, respectively.
 Beijing WeYing Technology acquired the Chinese distribution rights, and Altitude Film Distribution purchased the rights to release it in the United Kingdom.
 It was subsequently selected for screening at the 2017 New Zealand International Film Festival in July and the Sarajevo Film Festival in August.
 In September, it was screened at the 2017 Toronto International Film Festival.

 The film was released In Russia on 1 June 2017, with distributors relying on Cannes to build up interest in the film while seeking theatrical showings before online piracy became widespread.
 Its French release followed on 20 September 2017.
 It was released in the UK on 24 January 2018.
-Sony Pictures Classics acquired the North American distribution rights, releasing it in New York and Los Angeles in February 2018.
+Sony Pictures Classics acquired the North and Latin American distribution rights, releasing it in New York and Los Angeles in February 2018.
 On 21 February 2018, it was re-released in Russian theaters.

 On 23 January 2018, Pyramide Vidéo released Loveless on DVD in Region 2 as part of a boxset of Zvyagintsev's films.
 On 12 June 2018, Sony Pictures Home Entertainment released the film in Region 1 on DVD and Blu-ray.